 This is the largest festival of its kind in the world and runs a full week.
 It features beach parties, vintage reggae performances, party cruises and much more.
 It could be a reason specifically to head to the island!
 It occurs every April.

-Because the island is home to more luxurious properties than any other, it means travelers also enjoy the benefit of having access to a surprising number of these appealing destinations.
+Because the island is home to more luxury rentals than any other, it means travelers also enjoy the benefit of having access to a surprising number of these appealing destinations.
 Most feature amenities that match premiere resorts and even allow you to book in-house chefs and other stunning services.

 An annual celebration of the very first settlers on the island (dating to 1627), it was started in the 1970s to embrace the island’s incredible history and culture.
 It is marked with special events, sporting events, street fairs and more.
 It runs for eight days every February and is a must see event for those savvy enough to visit during the winter.